 Buy an outdoor heater – you can make it part of Mum’s Mother’s Day gift – and turn it on half an hour before mealtime to heat the space up.
 It will be even more effective if you’ve got outdoor blinds to pull down and help trap the heat.

-Make sure cosy cushions adorn each seat around the table and lay a throw over the back of Mum’s seat so she can wrap up if need be.
+Make sure cosy cushions adorn each seat around the table or backyard picnic area and lay a throw over the back of Mum’s seat so she can wrap up if need be.

 Make it cute

 Dad might not be used to laying out an extravagant, feminine table spread – and that’s OK.
 This surprise comes from the heart, not your decorating skills!

 The table is bound to be the centrepiece of your little brunch project, so your whole surprise is going to look far better if you do something special.